top of page

 Samson killed 1,000 Philistines with the jaw of a jackass when they came for revenge for the above.

-When he found out the good citizens were plotting to kill him, Samson tore down the gates of the city and their posts.
+When he found out the virtuous citizens were plotting to kill him, Samson tore down the gates of the city and their posts.

 Samson snapped apart 16 bowstrings that Delilah bound him with.

-He also snapped apart the strong rope that Delilah bound him to.
+He also snapped apart the strong rope that Delilah bound him with.

-Please review these Bible books to make your own decision.
+Please review those two Bible books to make your own decision.

 Here's the list of those who lived over 100 years.